Client Relationship Summary

 What fees will I pay?

-- Please make sure you understand what fees and costs you are paying.
-You will pay fees and costs whether you make or lose money on your investments.
+Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
-For more information, please see Form ADV, Part 2A brochure, Item 5.
+Please make sure you understand what fees and costs you are paying.
+For more detailed information on our fees, please see Item 5 – Fees and Compensation of our Form ADV Part 2A available via our firm’s Investment Adviser Public Disclosure Page.

 Conversation Starters: Ask us the following questions –